jedisct1/swift-sodium/README.md

 import Sodium
 ```

+Until Xcode 8 is released, a version compatible with Swift 3 can be
+found in the `swift-3` branch.

 The Sodium library itself doesn't have to be installed on the system: the
 repository already includes a precompiled library for armv7, armv7s,
 arm64, as well as for the iOS simulator.